Search

 Experience the Art of the Andrews Family

 On permanent exhibition at the Madison-Morgan Cultural Center is The Andrews Family Legacy: Rooted in the Agriculture and Arts of Morgan County.
-Artist George Andrews, his wife Viola and their sons, artist and activist Benny and noted author Raymond have their work on display.
-This lineage of African American artists, writers and civil servants have made a lasting impact in Morgan County and beyond.
-Starting as sharecroppers in the mid-20th Century they chronicled their experience in the rural, segregated American South.
+Starting as sharecroppers in the mid-20th Century, the works of artist George Andrews, his wife Viola and their sons, artist and activist Benny and noted author Raymond, chronicles the experience of this African American family living in the rural, segregated American South.

 George Andrews, also known as “The Dot Man,” is known for his use of colorful dots in his paintings.
 George began by painting rocks that appeared around town.
 Eventually, George’s work spread to furniture, shoes, occasionally canvases, and “anything that didn’t move.”
 As the father of ten, George raised exceptionally creative and talented children, including artist Benny and writer Raymond.

-Raymond Andrews in his novels and memoir captured the essence of the Morgan County community where he grew up in the 1930s and 1940s.
+Raymond Andrews, through both his novels and memoir, captured the essence of the Morgan County community where he grew up in the 1930s and 1940s.
 He highlighted the many overlooked and hidden truths about life in the 20th Century in small-town Georgia.
 Despite becoming a writer late in life, Raymond received recognition and accolades for his literary work.
-His first novel “Apalachee Red” (1978) won the James Baldwin Prize for fiction and it was honored as classic Georgia literature alongside his next two books in the University of Georgia Press’s special “Brown Thrasher” series.
-Benny and Raymond Andrews maintained a close connection throughout their artistic careers as Benny illustrated all of Raymond’s books.
+His first novel “Apalachee Red” (1978) won the James Baldwin Prize for fiction and was honored as classic Georgia literature alongside his next two books in the University of Georgia Press’s special “Brown Thrasher” series.
+Benny and Raymond Andrews maintained a close connection throughout their artistic careers, as Benny illustrated all of Raymond’s books.

 Prior to 1865, enslaved African Americans worshiped alongside their white enslavers.
 Black churchgoers were typically obliged to sit in balconies above the rest of the congregation.
 Following the end of the Civil War, the Madison Baptist Church passed a resolution that proclaimed the church would assist its African American members who wished to form a separate church.